How to Clean a Refrigerator

 Believe it or not, it's possible to clean both the inside and outside of your refrigerator with a product that gets the job done without leaving dangerous chemicals behind.
 Some cleaning tips recommend you clean your refrigerator with vinegar and/or lemon juice, but these solutions lack the surfactants needed to help penetrate and loosen sticky spills and gunky spots.
-Simple Green All-Purpose Cleaner's non-toxic formula powers out grime, cuts through grease and oils, and removes difficult stains without bleach or harsh chemicals.
-The scented formula will deodorize old food smells in your fridge, but won't leave behind fragrance that could be absorbed by your food.
+Simple Green All-Purpose Cleaner's formula powers out grime, cuts through grease and oils, and removes difficult stains without bleach.
+The scented formula will deodorize old food smells in your fridge, but won't leave behind fragrance that could be absorbed by your food.>br>

 Wipe up spills and remove stains as soon as you notice them to maintain cleanliness, and deep clean every 3 to 6 months to keep your refrigerator working, looking and smelling its best.